 There is a huge amount of data in your systems and databases.
-As you would like to have optimized processes that won’t be inefficient, one of the most common use case is loading only the latest data.
+As you would like to optimize processes that won’t be inefficient, one of the most common use case is loading only the latest data.
 As latest data we mean data that has been created i.e. Yesterday.

 No matter if your data source is Facebook, Twitter, Salesforce or Google Analytics you probably face the problem of loading incremental data.
 Let’s go through several use cases that will show you how you can develop and automate en ETL process in CloudConnect to solve this.
 Read following blogpost and learn how to use the “inception” graph pattern and how to create a solution on the top applications like Google Analytics or Facebook.

 What you need to do is to set component to download data from specific time frame.
 Sometimes it is straightforward, sometimes you need to use the pattern that we call “inception pattern”.
 The process is quite easy and consists of two graphs.
 See it in detail: